 US Senator Kamala Harris won’t go from representing California on Capitol Hill to being the president of all Americans in the White House (August 2020 update: but as VP, she might).
 At least not for the next presidential term, since the 55 year-old accomplished prosecutor decided to quit the race.
 She made her decision after a Thanksgiving family brainstorming, considering insufficient funds for her campaign and low performances in the polls.
 All along, she appeared to be the moderate candidate not willing to promise the impossible, on a less “radical” agenda than some of her rivals like Sanders or Warren.
 But in fact, winning the election might actually have been mission impossible.
-Her win would have been de facto radical.
+Her win would have been radical de facto.

 Indeed, the senator born in Oakland was considered as the one who didn’t want to shake things too much compared to older (whiter) hopeful democrats.
 She wasn’t the millenials favorite, as she was not on a super leftist line regarding the economy.
 But her story says otherwise.
 And it might be just the reason why she seemed more moderate.

 First, obviously she’s a woman and that is still the greatest barrier to break, after 45 presidents who were men.
 All the brave words in the world won’t change a thing, it will take someone biologically female to actually do it.
 Nothing more, nothing less.
 Sanders or Biden might theoretically want some change on that question, but they actually can’t interrupt the injustice that the monopole of political power is.
 This monopoly ending might not require a feminist or a leftist, but it requires a woman.

 Moreover, compared to her fellow former rivals, the California senator is not the standard wasp American traditionally expected to become president of the United States.
 Barack Obama himself, even if he broke the rule to some extent, had a white mother born in Kansas in a very Christian family.